 Diversity in Procurement

 The City of Cedar Hill retains its distinctive character due to the diversity of its citizens.
-As such, the City encourages diversity in the procurement process by seeking local, small, and Historically Underutilized Businesses (HUB).
+As such, the City encourages diversity in the procurement process by seeking local, small, minority-owned, women-owned, disadvantage business enterprises and Historically Underutilized Businesses (HUB).
 As required by Texas Local Government Code, the City seeks the participation of at least two certified HUB vendors for all purchases over $3,000.
-The City of Cedar Hill currently recognizes vendors registered as a certified HUB vendor from the Texas State Comptroller's Historically Underutilized Business Program.
-Companies interested in doing business with the City are encouraged to become HUB Certified.
-Please visit the Texas Comptroller's website to learn more about the HUB program or to search the State of Texas HUB vendor listing.

-Vendors do not have to be certified to participate in the procurement process for (BIDs, RFQs, IFBs or RFP's) or any other process.
-However, to be considered a HUB vendor, the vendor must provide proof of HUB Certification.
+Vendors do not have to be certified to participate in the procurement process for (BIDs, RFQs, IFBs or RFP's) or any other purchasing opportunity.
+However, to be considered a certified, M/W/S/DBE or HUB vendor, the vendor must provide proof of certification from the partnering agency listed above.